 He has preached / taught workshops in Missouri, Kentucky, Kansas, New Jersey, Pennsylvania, Texas, Tennessee, and Arkansas.
 He and his wife, Celeste, have written full-length plays published by Lillenas Drama (Nazerene Publishing House): Mysteries With a Message, Volumes I and II; and Meet Me at Luigi's.
 They are also the proud parents of Sam, a creative writing graduate of the University of Arkansas, and Joe, a music graduate of Asbury University.
 See this web page for more details.
 Also see TomLetchworth.com.

 Perhaps you have some memories of Rev. Letchworth during his pastorate at Salem UMC, camp meeting memories, stories, comments, or pictures.
 If so, please share them with us on our Facebook page.
-If you have questions that are not answered here, please call the Salem UMC at 501-316-2282.
+Sadly, during the 2018 camp meeting we learned that Rev. Letchworth had passed away.

 The open arbor (tabernacle) where camp meetings are held is a tangible and functional reminder of the days when people actually camped for a couple of weeks in the fall after the crops were harvested.
 Although the arbor is owned by the Salem United Methodist Church, and the evangelist is a Methodist, we hope that all Christians will feel welcome to come to camp meeting and worship God as a community the way our forefathers did.
 We still need and desire to experience God's forgiveness and life-changing power.